 How to see how many times a song has been played on Spotify?

 Another great question!
-To see how many times a song has been played on Spotify, visit the artist’s Spotify profile and see if it is listed under the “Popular” section.
-However, songs not listed in the “Popular” section will not show play counts and any songs in the “Popular” section with less than 1,000 streams will show up as “>1000”.
+If you want to know how many times a song has been played on Spotify, go to the artist’s Spotify profile.
+Look for the “Popular” section.
+Most songs will show their play counts there.
+But if a song isn’t in the “Popular” section or has fewer than 1,000 streams, it will show up as “>1000”.